 "...yeah, we're only at the top."

-After making her worry with our phone conversation and reassuring her we wouldn’t get stranded on our way down or eaten by a bear we only spent about 30 minutes at the top, smiling cheek to cheek and taking pictures on the edge of thousand foot cliffs (because why not?).
-My dad thanked me for forcing him too the top, because he already knew how massive his regrets would be otherwise.
+After making her worry with our phone conversation and reassuring her we wouldn't get stranded on our way down or eaten by a bear we only spent about 30 minutes at the top, smiling cheek to cheek and taking pictures on the edge of thousand-foot cliffs (because why not?).
+My dad thanked me for forcing him to the top because he already knew how massive his regrets would be otherwise.
 Seeing his face after completing a huge accomplishment was well worth making him hate me on the way up.
 We bid farewell to the top and began our journey back to the valley floor, thousands of vertical feet below.

-We collapsed into the car, and sat their motionless for minutes before realizing our need of food.
-Since 12:30pm we had ate only a few nuts next to a river on our decent.
+We collapsed into the car and sat there motionless for minutes before realizing our need for food.
+Since 12:30 pm we had eaten only a few nuts next to a river on our descent.
 Starving we pulled into the pizzeria parking lot where our legs were so cramped from the climb we could barely walk (seriously we looked pathetic).
 I thought I was going to throw up, but I knew I needed to eat.
-Well next thing you know the entire greasy cheese pizza that was in front of me was gone.
+Well, next thing you know the entire greasy cheese pizza that was in front of me was gone.
 Who stole it?!
 Nope, just in my stomach.

 That pizza made my life.
-My stomach just growled thinking about it…no joke.
-Still doesn’t beat that hot chocolate though…
+My stomach just growled thinking about it.
+Still doesn't beat that hot chocolate though...

-So for anyone looking to climb the Half Dome, do it!
+So for anyone looking to complete the Half Dome hike, do it!
 Make sure to apply for a hiking permit, which usually needs to be done in March.
-About 50% of people who apply actually get permits, so it’s never guaranteed.
-It is something you will never forgot and not regret.
+About 50% of people who apply actually get permits, so it's never guaranteed.
+It is something you will never forget and not regret.
 I hope this post gives you what not to do and how to maximize your enjoyment.
-I cannot tell you these words give you what to expect, because no matter how hard and how often you read it, there is knowing until you begin.
-Being able to climb this amazing wonder is a risk worth taking, however the dangers which lurk on the trail should be taken seriously.
+I cannot tell you these words give you what to expect because no matter how hard and how often you read it, there is knowing until you begin.
+Being able to climb this amazing wonder is a risk worth taking, however, the dangers which lurk on the trail should be taken seriously.
 Hundreds of people are rescued every year, some with severe injuries.
 The sub dome and Half Dome are climbs that can take a life and the altitude can lapse judgment.
 Be safe and enjoy the view!
-It’s worth it all.
+It's worth it all.